 Anandarajah takes pride in ensuring that every piece of work she undertakes is targetted and focussed, addressing the specific need of the client in a practical business oriented manner.
 That has kept her interest in the law ignited.

 Anandarajah heads the Competition & Antitrust and Trade Practice.
-Always a forerunner in niche areas of the law, her key practice areas are Competition and Trade (including consumer protection), with strong secondary practices in Employment, Environmental (EHS) & Sustainability, Corporate Governance and Telco/Media Laws, where she has formidable accolades.
-She advises multinational corporations as well local companies across the region on such matters.
+Always a forerunner in niche areas of the law, her key practice areas are Competition (merger control, cartels, investigations, etc), Trade (export controls, FTAs, sanctions etc), and Consumer Protection.
+She strong secondary practices in Employment, Environmental (EHS) & Sustainability (ESG), Corporate Governance and Telco/Media Laws, where she has formidable accolades.
 She has had many firsts in her career, handling difficult and complex matters, demystifying and simplifying issues to achieve the clients’ aim.